Commercial Auto Insurance

 What doesn't commercial auto insurance cover?

-While commercial auto insurance covers vehicles owned by your business, it does not provide complete protection.
-For instance, it does not provide coverage for the following:
+Commercial auto coverage protects vehicles owned by your business, but it does not provide complete auto protection.

 Personal, rented, or leased vehicles

 Hired and non-owned auto insurance (HNOA) is the appropriate policy for vehicles your business uses but doesn't own.
-That includes leased, rented, and personal vehicles.
+This includes leased, rented, and personal vehicles.

 Customer vehicles